svanderbleek/twpgtwp/README.md

 GP 2: efficient implementation of a graph programming language Towards a Navigational Logic for Graphical Structures Incorrectness Logic for Graph Programs
+Axiomatic Bootstrapping: A guide for compiler hackers Hoare-style verification of gr erification of graph programs Confluence up to Garbage
+Proof-Carrying Data
+Weisfeiler-Lehman Graph Kernels
+Computing extremal and approximate distances in graphs having unit cost edges Parsing Linear Context-Free Rewriting Systems with Fast Matrix Multiplication Newtonian Program Analysis via Tensor Product Newtonian Program Analysis
+Cost-Effectiveness of Strategies to Improve HIV Testing and Receipt of Results Fast Parallel Matrix and GCD Computations
+Lower Bounds on Arithmetic Circuits via Partial Derivatives Learning Restricted Models of Arithmetic Circuits
+ParaMoC: A Parallel Model Checker for Pushdown Systems Decoding with Finite-State Transducers on GPUs Accelerated Finite State Machine Test Execution Using GPUs Solving Parity Games on the GPU
+Graph Algorithms in the Language of Linear Algebra
+A formal method for provably correct composition of a real-life processor out of basic components Specification and Verification of Pipelining in the ARM2 RISC Microprocessor A Practical Method for Rigourously Controllable Hardware Design Modelling and Analysis of Distributed and Reactive Systems using Evolving Algebras Universal Plug and Play Machine Models
+An Approach to Dynamic Context Discovery and Composition High-Level Executable Specification of the Universal Plug and Play Architecture A Survey of Architecture Description Languages
+A classification and comparison framework for software architecture description
+Giotto: A Time-Triggered Language for Embedded Programming Software Component Models
+Evaluating software architectures
+Palladio component model for model-driven performance prediction Towards a Taxonomy of Software Connectors
+The BRICS component model: a model-based development paradigm for complex robotics software systems Twenty-eight years of component-based software engineering
+ALI: An Extensible Architecture Description Language for Industrial Applications An Architecture Description Language for Massively Parallel Processor Architectures Processor description languages
+CGADL: An architecture description language for coarse-grained reconfigurable arrays
+XPDL: extensible platform description language to support energy modeling and optimization SkePU 2: Flexible and type-safe skeleton programming for heterogeneous parallel systems
+MeterPU: a generic measurement abstraction API
+GreenML: A methodology for fair evaluation of machine learning algorithms with respect to resource consumption Automatic deployment of distributed software systems: Definitions and state of the art
+ABS: A core language for abstract behavioral specification A survey of self-management in dynamic software architecture specifications A Model-Driven Deployment Approach for Scaling Distributed Software Architectures on a Cloud Computing Platform Behavior Protocols for Software Components
+Partial Computation of Programs
+Practical partial evaluation for high-performance dynamic language runtimes Shallow Embedding of DSLs via Online Partial Evaluation
+TerpreT: A Probabilistic Programming Language for Program Induction Neural Turing Machines
+DARTS: DIFFERENTIABLE ARCHITECTURE SEARCH
+DreamCoder: Bootstrapping Inductive Program Synthesis Program Synthesis with Pragmatic Communication Semantic Code Search via Equational Reasoning
+Equality Saturation: A New Approach to Optimization Graph Representation Learning
+Graph Algorithms in the Language of Linear Algebra Representation of Events in Nerve Nets and Finite Automata Efficient Implementation of a BDD Package
+An Optimal Solution for Test Case Generation Using ROBDD Graph and PSO Algorithm Biconditional BDD: A Novel Canonical BDD for Logic Synthesis targeting XOR-rich Circuits
+ALITHEIA: Towards Practical Verifiable Graph Processing Binary Decision Diagrams: An Algorithmic Basis for Symbolic Model Checking The Binary Decision Diagram: Abstraction and Implementation

 ## Binary Analysis